 Even better, try to order and return products from various suppliers before considering entering into a business relationship with them.

 After you have drafted your return policy, make sure that it is easy to find and not hidden in an obscure section of your website.
 Create a page specifically for your policy and link to it in your website footer.

 You should also reference your policy throughout your website by including hyperlinks to it, such as on product pages, on the checkout screen, in shopping carts, and in your FAQ section, if you have one.

-Don't waste time writing legal documents yourself and avoid costly mistakes others make.
-Create a return policy custom-tailored specifically to your needs in just a few minutes with our online generator.
+Save time and money with our refund policy generator.
+Create a refund policy custom-tailored specifically to your needs in just a few minutes.

 - Updated on February 10, 2021